Create your new blockchain

 - Next, click the Create Environment button to generate your first blockchain namespace.
 An environment in Kaleido is an isolated domain with nodes, services, and security credentials confined solely to it.
 Each environment is its own unique blockchain.

-- Remain on the Ethereum tile and then click NEXT.
+- Choose the Ethereum tile and click NEXT.

 Creating an Ethereum environment